terotests/ObjectFork/README.md

 # ObjectFork

-Simple immutable fork out from a plain JS Object.
+Simple fork out from a plain JS Object - maintains the master object as immutable.

-LIMITATIONS: does not work yet properly with Array functions.
+LIMITATIONS: Mutating a forked Array using Array functions like `push` is not possible

 Usage;
 ```javascript